notice writing

 Subject: Annual Day Function Meeting

-All students of Class 12 are informed that a meeting regarding the upcoming Annual Day Celebration will be held on 26th February 2025 at 1:00 p.m. in the School Auditorium.
+All Class 12 students are informed that a meeting regarding the upcoming Annual Day Celebration will be held on February 26th, 2025, at 1:00 p.m. in the School Auditorium.

-Students interested in participating in various events such as cultural performances, speeches, or volunteering are requested to attend the meeting without fail.
-Important details about roles, responsibilities, and rehearsal schedules will be discussed.
+Students interested in participating in various events, such as cultural performances, speeches, or volunteering, are requested to attend the meeting without fail.
+Essential details about roles, responsibilities, and rehearsal schedules will be discussed.

 Your presence is mandatory.